lollipopman/bash-ini-builtin-blog-post/README.md

 Shell languages such as Bash excel at certain tasks, such as gluing programs together or quickly automating a set of command line steps.
-In contrast to those strenghs using a Shell to parse an [INI](https://en.wikipedia.org/wiki/INI_file) config file, is a bit like writing a poem in the snow, you might succeed, but the result will probably be inscrutable and your [swear
+In contrast to those strengths using a Shell to parse an [INI](https://en.wikipedia.org/wiki/INI_file) config file, is a bit like writing a poem in the snow, you might succeed, but the result will probably be inscrutable and your [swear